phaustin/quantecon-example/book/docs/matplotlib.md

 The `plot()` function is actually a method of `ax`.

-While there\'s a bit more typing, the more explicit use of objects gives us better control.
+While there's a bit more typing, the more explicit use of objects gives us better control.

 This will become more clear as we go along.

 ### Tweaks

-Here we\'ve changed the line to red and added a legend
+Here we've changed the line to red and added a legend

 ```{code-cell} ipython3
 fig, ax = plt.subplots()